Kushaalkumar-pothula/MagTAP/README.md

 ## Requirements
 MagTAP requires:
 - Python >= 3.7

+## Known Bugs
+The only bug is that `get_TOAs.py` (5th step) is not able to get arguments, this is expected to be resolved soon.

 ## Author
 This code was written by [Kushaal Kumar Pothula](https://kushaalkumarpothula.wordpress.com/) during his junior year of high school, as a member of magnetar timing research team @ Pulsar Search Collaboratory.